VC-ST10405508/ST10405508_PROG7312_Part1/README.md

 ## A simple ASP.NET Core MVC web application built with:

-~ Visual Studio (latest version)
+- Visual Studio (latest version)

-~ ASP.NET Core MVC
+- ASP.NET Core MVC

-~ Entity Framework Core with SQLite (serverless so its easy to run on any machine :D)
+- Entity Framework Core with SQLite (serverless so its easy to run on any machine :D)

-~ Dependency Injection using the Repository + Interface pattern
+- Dependency Injection using the Repository + Interface pattern

 ## Features:

--> User can create and login to their account
+- User can create and login to their account
--> Report issues - users can report issues in the municipality area -> Feedback user engagement strategy - users can provide feedback on thier experience using the platform -> more features coming soon (stay tuned)
+- Report issues - users can report issues in the municipality area
+- Feedback user engagement strategy - users can provide feedback on thier experience using the platform
+- more features coming soon (stay tuned)

 ## Considerations:

 - Repository pattern for clean separation of concerns
 - Entity Framework Core for data persistence (SQLite .db file, no external server required)
 - Auto-create database on startup with EnsureCreated()
 - MVC pattern (Models, Views, Controllers)
 - Dependency Injection configured in Program.cs
+- Password hashing for some security